PhD Programme

 PhD Application Information

-Applications for a 3.5 year postgraduate research studentship(s) tenable at Armagh Observatory & Planetarium starting in Oct 2023 are now open.
-Armagh Observatory, located in Northern Ireland, UK, is an astrophysical research institute founded in 1789.It has 7 staff astronomers, 5 post-doctoral fellows, 15 PhD students and several visiting astronomers.
-Research interests include Solar Physics, Solar-System Science, Stellar, Galactic and Extra-galactic Astrophysics.
+Research interests include Solar-System Science, Stellar, Galactic and Extra-galactic Astrophysics.
 Facilities at Armagh include a high-performance computer centre (for theoretical modelling and high-volume data analysis), and a new data visualisation center.
-AOP is a consortium member of the 11-metre SALT (Southern African Large Telescope), GOTO (Gravitational-wave Optical Transient Observer), and DKIST (Daniel K. Inouye Solar Telescope) optical, LOFAR (LOw FRequency Array) radio and the CTA (Cherenkov Telescope Array) gamma-ray telescopes.
+AOP is a consortium member of the 11-metre SALT (Southern African Large Telescope), GOTO (Gravitational-wave Optical Transient Observer), LOFAR (LOw FRequency Array) radio and the CTA (Cherenkov Telescope Array) gamma-ray telescopes.

 Application Form